 Harvest also offers discounts to the following clients:

-- Those who need 50+ user seats: 15% if users pay for the year in advance
+- Those needing 50+ user seats: 15% if users pay for the year in advance

-- Nonprofits and educational institutions: 15% for those who opt for monthly billing and 25% for annual subscribers
+- Nonprofits and educational institutions: 15% for those opting for monthly billing and 25% for annual subscribers

 Harvest also offers two different ways that you can view the time sheet: the Day view and the Week view.
 Each option comes with different functionalities for tracking time on projects.